al-ludwig/Run-Time-Power-Monitoring/README.md

 ## Abstract
 The usage of field programmable gate arrays (FPGAs) in low power applications increases, so the reduction of power consumption is of great importance.
-Although power analysis tools from different vendors exist, it can be important to be aware of the run time dynamic power consump- tion of individual applications.
-The goal of this project is to create a design which can measure the power consumption of basic modules or IP cores in run time by counting the toggling of specific signals.
+Although power analysis tools from different vendors exist, it can be important to be aware of the run time dynamic power consumption of individual applications.The goal of this project is to create a design which can measure the power consumption of basic modules or IP cores in run time by counting the toggling of specific signals.
 Counting the toggles of each signal from a module can strongly increase the required board area for the measurement unit.
 Therefore it is important to identify the most indicative signals.
-This can be done by sort- ing the signal activities based on previous generated switching activity files (.saif).
-The signals with the most activity are selected and a activity counter identifies the positive edges of these signals.
+This can be done by sorting the signal activities based on previous generated switching activity files (.saif).
+The signals with the most activity are selected and a activity counter identifies the edges of these signals.
 Finally, a relationship between switching activity and power dissipation gives the power consumption.
 This method is described in more detail in the work of Lin et al. [[1]](#1).
 The following picture gives an idea of the structure.
-The "module-under-monitoring" is enveloped by the power monitoring unit, which includes the activity counters and power con- sumption calculation.
+The "module-under-monitoring" is enveloped by the power monitoring unit, which includes the activity counters and power consumption calculation.

 ![System overview](https://github.com/al-ludwig/Run-Time-Power-Monitoring/blob/main/doc/overview.PNG)